con-f-use/spect/README.md

    - Think about the use `callable` for Python versions 3.0 to 3.2 where `callable` was deprecated
  - Maybe add a filter for `snake_case`, `camelCase` and `PascalCase` (`kebab-case` does not make for valid variable names)
+ - Recursive search in sub-contexts and maybe global for value and object name